 Abstract

-The Recently, there has been renewed interest in fitness, especially with the rise in health conditions owing to lifestyle stress and pandemics.
+Recently, there has been renewed interest in fitness, especially with the rise in health conditions to lifestyle stress and pandemics.
 While the requirement of functional fitness has long been prevalent in sports, there is also a need for the same to maintain a healthy lifestyle with age and recover from various injuries.
 It is important to achieve functional fitness by spending long hours in the gym.
 Functional Movement Screen (FMS) is a screening test popularly used by physiotherapists to assess compensatory movement patterns that increase the chances of injury in sports.
 Popularly used in sports analytics and rehabilitation, the FMS is also used in movement correction for a fit lifestyle.
 In this work, we develop a mobile platform "FMove" for functional fitness evaluation using any mobile or embedded device with a camera.
 Our application uses real-time joint tracking from live videos to calculate the identified joint angles and distances for movement pattern monitoring and automated scoring of the movement form.
 A functionality score was automatically assigned based on the movement form, followed by a questionnaire for self-reporting of pain by the users.
 Our User Interface (UI) allows end users to automatically monitor their FMS scores.

 Keywords: Biomedical Engineering, Healthcare Informatics, Mobile Application, Joint Tracking